algoz098/Baileys/README.md

         contextInfo: { forwardingScore: 2, isForwarded: true }, // some random context info (can show a forwarded message with this too)
         timestamp: Date(), // optional, if you want to manually set the timestamp of the message
         caption: "hello there!", // (for media messages) the caption to send with the media (cannot be sent with stickers though)
-        thumbnail: "23GD#4/==", /*  (for location & media messages) has to be a base 64 encoded JPEG if you want to send a custom thumb, or set to null if you don't want to send a thumbnail.
+        jpegThumbnail: "23GD#4/==", /*  (for location & media messages) has to be a base 64 encoded JPEG if you want to send a custom thumb, or set to null if you don't want to send a thumbnail.
                                     Do not enter this field if you want to automatically generate a thumb */
-        mimetype: Mimetype.pdf, /* (for media messages) specify the type of media (optional for all media types except documents), import {Mimetype} from '@adiwajshing/baileys-md'
+        mimetype: Mimetype.pdf, /* (for media messages) specify the type of media (optional for all media types except documents), import {Mimetype} from '@adiwajshing/baileys'
                                 */
-        filename: 'somefile.pdf', // (for media messages) file name for the media /* will send audio messages as voice notes, if set to true */
+        fileName: 'somefile.pdf', // (for media messages) file name for the media /* will send audio messages as voice notes, if set to true */
         ptt: true,
         // will detect links & generate a link preview automatically (default true)